Have you learned to condition dehydrated food? Learn how easy it is to take the necessary next steps after drying your favorite fruits and vegetables.

 Luckily, there is little that can go wrong.

-- Humidity will affect this process, so if you live in a humid climate, your conditioning should be done in a closed glass or plastic container.
+• Humidity will affect this process, so if you live in a humid climate, condition in an airtight glass or plastic container.

 Do you condition your fruit after dehydrating?
 Come on, tell us the truth !!